 Montréal celebrates Black History Month

-February 2024 marks the 33rd anniversary of Black History Month in Montréal, and this year’s edition features a full slate of theatre, film screenings, musical concerts and other cultural events.
+February 2026 marks the 35th anniversary of Black History Month in Montréal.
+This year’s edition features a full slate of theatre, film screenings, musical concerts and other cultural events.

 Music concerts